ls1intum/Artemis/docs/user/exercises/quiz.rst

     - **Difficulty**: Select the difficult level among Easy, Medium and Hard.
 It is possible to select No level.

-    - **Duration**: Provide the time in minutes and seconds for students solve of the Quiz Exercise.
+    - **Duration**: Provide the time in minutes and seconds for students solve of the quiz exercise.

     - **Options**: Chose between present the questions in Random order or not.